Moira Brown

-Moira Brown is a Canadian North Atlantic right whale researcher.
+Moira Brown is a Canadian researcher of North Atlantic right whales.
 She is leading the initiative to convince the Government of Canada, shipping industry and scientists to address ship strikes and North Atlantic right whale mortality in the Bay of Fundy, Canada.
 Brown has conducted research on whales for more than 30 years.

 Early life and education

 Brown was born in Montreal, Quebec and grew up in Lachine.
-She attended McGill University.
+She taught Physical Education Class for four years in schools in the West Island District of Montreal, Quebec.
+She then enrolled in McGill University in Montreal to study renewable resources and graduated with a Bachelor of Science degree.